Sara Head: Career history

 After the disappointment of failing to qualify for the 2008 Paralympics in Beijing, Head made the Great Britain team for the 2012 Paralympic Games in London.
 In the individual class 3 event, Head came from 2–1 down to beat Slovenia's Mateja Pintar to take her to the semi-finals.
 There she faced Doris Mader of Austria, who proved too big a challenge, beating Head 3–0.
 Although missing out on the final, it set up a bronze medal decider with Alena Kanova of Slovakia, and despite taking the first game, Head lost 3–1 to finish just outside the medal table in fourth.
 In the women's class 1–3 team event at London, Head and Campbell faced the Turkish team made up of pairing Nergiz Altintas and Hatice Duman.
 Both Head and Campbell lost their opening individual matches, but then turned that result around when they switched opponents to level the game 2–2.
-The British team won the deciding doubles set to win the match 3–2 and take them into the semi-finals.
+The British team won the deciding doubles set to win the match 3–2 and advanced to the semi-finals.
 Their semi-final opponents, Kyoung Hee Cho and Sang Sook Jung of South Korea were too strong, winning in a 3–0 white-wash, with Head only taking two games from her opponents.
 As losing semi-finalists, Head and Campbell were placed into the bronze medal decider, against Italy's Michela Brunelli, Pamela Pezzutto and Clara Podda.
 Just like their first round match against Turkey, Head and Campbell lost both opening matches before winning their next two individual matches and then came from 2–1 down in the doubles match to win 3–2 and took the bronze medal.